TAJD/personalBlog/_pages/about.md

 # About

-I am a data scientist, currently working as the English Institute of Sport Senior Research Assistant in the Maritime Engineering research group at the University of Southampton.
+I am currently working as the English Institute of Sport Research Fellow in the Maritime Engineering research group at the University of Southampton.
 Read my [CV]({{ site.url }}/assets/thomas_dickson_cv.pdf) to learn about my background.

+My research interests include applying machine learning to marine problems, quantitative modelling of sports and using naval architecture in archaeological problems.

 # Website